13 Different Types of Jellyfish You Should Know

 White-spotted jellies stay in the warm, tropical waters of the western Pacific Ocean.
 They don’t harm humans because they have very little venom.

-Also, these jellyfish don’t use their venom to get food at all.
+Also, these jellyfish don’t use their venom to get food.
 Like oysters or sponges, whit-spotted jellyfish use their bodies to clean the water.
 Every day, they can remove more than 50 cubic meters of seawater from the water they live in.

 10. Sea Wasp Jellyfish